knative/eventing/sample/github/README.md

 git-webhook-ingress   git-webhook.default.aikas.org   104.197.125.124   80        12m
 ```

 Once the `ADDRESS` gets assigned to the cluster, you need to assign a DNS name for that IP address.
 This DNS address needs to be:

+  `git-webhook.default.<domainsuffix you created>`

-git-webhook.default.<domainsuffix you created> so for me, I would create a DNS entry from:
+for me, I would create a DNS entry from:

-git-webhook.default.aikas.org pointing to 104.197.125.124
+  `git-webhook.default.aikas.org` pointing to `104.197.125.124`

 [Using GCP DNS](https://support.google.com/domains/answer/3290350)

-So, you'd need to create an A record for git-webhook.default.aikas.org pointing to 104.197.125.124
+So, you'd need to create an `A` record for `git-webhook.default.aikas.org` pointing to `104.197.125.124`

-To now send events via the github webhook for pull requests to the function we created above, you need to
+To now send events via the GitHub webhook for pull requests to the function we created above, you need to
  create a Feed object.
-Modify sample/github/feed.yaml to point to owner of the repo as well
+Modify `sample/github/feed.yaml` to point to owner of the repo as well
  as the particular repo you want to subscribe to.
-So, change spec.trigger.resource with the owner/repo
+So, change `spec.trigger.resource` with the owner/repo
  you want.

  For example, if I wanted to receive notifications to:
- github.com/inlined/robots repo, my Feed object would look like so:
+ `github.com/inlined/robots` repo, my Feed object would look like so:

 ```yaml
 apiVersion: knative.dev/v1alpha1